dchristl/macless-haystack/README.md

 - You will be asked for your Apple-ID, password and your 2FA.
 If you see `serving at port 6176 over HTTP` you have all set up

-- Restart your server now in background by restarting in in an other terminal
+- Restart your server now in background by restarting it in an other terminal

 ```
 docker restart macless-haystack